Collect recurring payments with subscriptions

 When a buyer purchases a recurring line item, the following happens:

-- If a recurring payment is made using ACH, a subscription record will be created once the ACH payment is authorized and submitted, even if the payment is still pending.
+• If a recurring payment is made via bank transfer, such as ACH, a subscription record will be created once the payment is authorized and submitted, even if the payment is still pending.

-Please note: HubSpot will not create subscription records for recurring line items when Stripe is the selected payment method.
+Please note: if you're using the legacy HubSpot-Stripe integration for quotes, HubSpot will not create subscription records for recurring line items when Stripe is the selected payment method.
+This only applies to the legacy integration.
+If you've instead connected Stripe as a payment processor, HubSpot will create subscription records for recurring line items.

 View subscriptions

 You can view subscriptions either from the subscription index page or from a subscription's associated contact, company, deal, and payment records.
-From either place, you can check the status of a subscription, edit the susbcription, or send the buyer a link to update their payment method.
+You can check the status of a subscription, edit the subscription, or send the buyer a link to update their payment method.

 View subscriptions on the subscription index page

-- To save a view for future use, click Save view at the upper right of the table.
-You can create up to 50 views.
+• To save a view for future use, click the Save icon at the upper right of the table.

-Learn more about viewing and filter records on the index page.
+Learn more about viewing and filtering records on the index page.

 View subscriptions on associated CRM records